riyagupta0701/TravelGo-Software-Architecture/report/Team_11_Final_Report.md

 | F5         | Allow for premium features.
 (Let the user know when there are discounts for accommodation)        |
 | F6         | Keep track of the user's daily quiz score and their placement in the leaderboard. |
 | F7         | Reward the top competitors of the leaderboard with discounts, vouchers or free souvenirs.         |
-<p style="text-align: center;">Table 6.1: List of features that will be implemented for the final product.</p>
+<p style="text-align: center;">Table 2: List of features that will be implemented for the final product.</p>

 ## 7 Use Case Scenarios

 Use case scenarios explain how a user works with a system to accomplish certain tasks or objectives.
-They outline the steps needed to achieve a set objective and also help define system requirements, derived from the user stories, which can be found in the Appendix A. The corresponding UML is illustrated in figure 7.2.
+They outline the steps needed to achieve a set objective and also help define system requirements, derived from the user stories, which can be found in the Appendix B. The corresponding UML is illustrated in figure 3.

 | Use Case ID | Use Case Description |
 |--------------|------------|